 I was blessed with multiple college acceptance letters but the financial aid packages offered by each school varied widely.
 One school gave me a full scholarship, but it was only guaranteed for my freshmen year.
 Others masked their packages in loans.
 Upon first glance, schools appeared to have given me a full ride but after reading closer the package was stuffed with loans.
 How was I expected to make the right financial choice at 17?

 Who knows why college has to be so expensive.
-If you make all the right choices, after four years, you will end up with a degree, minimal debt and your dream job that will set you up for success for the rest of your life.
-But one miss-step can set you back for decades to come.
-I know of many people who have kids in college but are still paying off on their own student loans.
+If you make all the right choices, after four years, you will end up with a degree, minimal debt, and your dream job that will set you up for success for the rest of your life.
+But one misstep can set you back for decades to come.
+I know of many people who have kids in college but are still paying off their own student loans.

 How to Pick a College and Minimize Student Loans

 - If you do not plan on moving away from your home state after college, consider going to a reputable in-state college where you can take advantage of in-state college tuition.
 Is it worth going to a fancy big-name private school if you can get a better deal at an in-state school?
 I think not!
 Plus, if you plan on sticking around, companies will be familiar with your school anyway.
 After a few years of work experience, the school you attend actually won’t matter.